-4.6 The capital programme is financed through direct revenue contributions, capital grants, reserves and notional borrowing.
+- 4.6 The capital programme is financed through direct revenue contributions, capital grants, reserves and notional borrowing.
 Notional borrowing reflects an underlying need to borrow to finance capital schemes but where actual borrowing has not been undertaken because internal cash flow balances are sufficient to fund schemes.
 Many of the internal balances are available as a result of the level of short term reserves.
-As reserves are spent there will become a need to actually borrow.

-4.7 The underlying borrowing requirement is £13.4m.
+As reserves are spent there will become a need to actually borrow. - 4.7 The underlying borrowing requirement is £13.1m.
 The exact timing of borrowing will depend on the extent to which capital schemes deliver to budget or are subject to slippage and the overall position on reserves.
-Borrowing will create a revenue implication in the form of interest charges and repayments that will need incorporating within the revenue budget.
+Borrowing will create a revenue implication in the form of interest charges and repayments that will be incorporated within the revenue budget, in line with cash-flow forecasts.